WIP Commits

 git rebase HEAD~n -i

-where n
+Where n

-is the number of commits since Main.
-Please note, you probably shouldn’t do this on any branch that multiple people need - you’re rewriting history, which sounds way scarier than it is.
+You shouldn’t squash on any branch that multiple people need - you’re rewriting history, which sounds way scarier than it is.

-Feel free to squash your WIP’s, you have my permission
+Feel free to squash your WIP’s, you have my permission.